 4.1 Acid mine water drainage

 Mine drainage, process water, and stormwater associated with industrial activities are the main types of water generated in mining operations.
-The two main purposes of treating contaminated mine water are to neutralize acidity and to remove metals.
+The two main purposes of treating contaminated mine water are to neutralize acidity and remove metals.
 Contaminated mine water is produced when rocks containing sulfides come in contact with water and oxygen.

 Sulfide-containing rocks are exposed to water and oxygen, resulting in acidity and high concentrations of metals and sulfates in the water, so mine wastewater is typically acidic.
 The addition of lime, limestone, or caustic soda is required to raise the pH (chemical precipitation) throughout the water treatment process.